gbirke/git-rebase-training/README.md

 This is useful if you want to see where unmerged branches branched off the main tree.

+`git reset --hard clean-slate` will reset the repository to its initial state.
+The command will remove all commits (merge commits and commits to a branch) that were not part of the initial state. `clean-slate` is the name of a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in the repository.

+## Fetching a new version of this repository

+Use the following command to fetch a new version of this repository:

+	git fetch origin --tags --force

+This will reset the tag `clean-slate` to whatever is set on the remote repository.
+The tag `clean-slate` will always be the most current version of the `main` branch.

 TODO

 - Prerequisites (Git, some command line experience, command line editor).